 Intermittent fasting (IF) has become a popular method for losing belly fat, increasing energy, and improving cognitive function.
-It’s also said to protect against cancer, improve insulin sensitivity, and lower your risk of type 2 diabetes (1).
-With all of these benefits, you may be thinking of giving intermittent fasting try.
+With all of these potential benefits, you may be thinking of giving intermittent fasting a try.

-While intermittent fasting is safe and effective for most people, there are a few important things to consider before you dive in.
-Read on to learn more about what intermittent fasting is, how it works, the benefits you can experience, and who should (and shouldn’t) practice it.
+While intermittent fasting can be safe for most people, there are a few important things to consider before you dive in.
+Read on to learn more about what intermittent fasting is, how it works, the benefits you may experience, and who should (and shouldn’t) practice it.

 What is Intermittent Fasting?